Psalm 96 – Declaring the Glory of God to the Entire World

 Say among the nations, “The Lord reigns;

 It shall not be moved;

 He shall judge the peoples righteously.”

 a.
-Say among the nations: The theme of speaking to the entire earth continues, calling them to worship and honor God as they should.
+Say among the nations: The theme of speaking to the entire earth continues, calling the people of the world to worship and honor God as they should.

 d.
 He shall judge the peoples righteously: The world also needs to hear that God is a righteous judge, before whom the whole world must give account.
 When the world hears and believes this, they will rightly prepare themselves for that judgment to come.